 At Bowden Law, PLLC, I am committed to guiding clients through complex family law matters, including divorce and spousal support.
 Whether you want to establish an alimony agreement or modify an existing spousal support order, I can help guide you through every phase of the legal process and help you make intelligent decisions.

-Spousal Support Attorney in Clinton Township, MI
+Spousal Support Attorney in Mount Clemens, MI

 If you are thinking about filing for divorce and want to understand your rights regarding spousal support, contact my firm, Bowden Law, PLLC, today to schedule a simple consultation.
 I have the brilliant advocacy, assistance, and detailed legal counsel you need to navigate vital divorce matters.
 My firm is proud to serve clients throughout Macomb, Oakland, and Wayne counties.